Trains to Florence Trains to Florence

 “The Frecciarossa…are known for their comfort, ultra-modern design, and reduced impact on the environment.
 These trains are equipped with a food carriage and free WiFi connection.”

-In March 2023, Trenitalia’s Frecciarossa trains added new entertainment options, allowing passengers to stream movies and live sports through the Trenitalia app.
-Surveys show that 85% of passengers use these features on longer trips [1].
+In March 2023, Trenitalia’s Frecciarossa trains added new onboard entertainment options, allowing passengers to stream movies and live sports through the Trenitalia app.
+Most trains offer a variety of onboard entertainment, such as movies, music, and games, to enhance your travel experience.
+Surveys show that 85% of passengers use these features on longer trips.

 Here’s a breakdown of service levels and what they include: